starburstdata/starburst-deploy/googlecloud/README.md

 ## Installation

 **NOTE!**
 >The initial cluster create command in Google includes a default node pool which is deleted by the script and replaced with two separate node pools: `base` and `worker`.
-Setting up these node pools is not required by Starburst, but doing so will make it easier for you to identify where each pod is deployed and to manage the resources available to them.
-It also enables you to leverage preemtible nodes for the worker pool.
+The worker pool uses preemptible nodes by default.
+You should remove this line if you require on-demand nodes instead.

 5. Create the GKE cluster
 ```shell